Kraks/diamond-lang/README.md

 We also provide checked, executable examples that are demonstrated in the submitted paper.

+The main part of the artifact is the type checker of the F♦-Sub system.
+The type checker implements a subtype/subqualifier checking algorithm, in contrast to the declarative type system presented in the paper.
+The prototype has some ability to infer types, e.g., it is not necessary to write down return types of functions, or types for the right-hand side of a let-binding.
+However, a full development of algorithmic type inference (e.g. based on bidirectional type checking) is a possible avenue for future work.

 ## Get Started

 Diamond is written in Scala 3, so to get started with the project, you need